Biodiversity islands

 • Plants that are harmful to health or pose a risk to the environment must be controlled to limit their spread (ragweed, poison ivy, giant hogweed, common reed, Japanese knotweed, etc.).
 They should be disposed of in the garbage in a sturdy bag to prevent spread.

-Citizens wishing to set up a biodiversity island on their property, and who live in one of the sectors targeted by the pilot project, are invited to fill out this form and send it to the Environment Division between May 10th and June 1st.
-Those eligible will be notified by a member of the Environment Section during the first week of June.
-For the first year of the pilot project, only 30 landowners will be authorized to set up a biodiversity island.
-Their participation will be valid for one year, and they will have to reapply for subsequent years, if the project is renewed.
+Citizens wishing to set up a biodiversity island on their property are invited to fill out this form and send it to the Environment Division between April 1st and 30th.
+Their eligibility will be confirmed by a member of the Environment Division during the first week of May.
+Participation in the biodiversity island pilot project is valid for one year.
+Eligibility for subsequent years must be reassessed annually, should the project be renewed.

-For more information: 450 455-3371, option 1 or environnement@ville.vaudreuil-dorion.qc.ca
+For more information: 450 455-3371 or environnement@ville.vaudreuil-dorion.qc.ca

 The Butterflyway Project’s local citizen association also regularly disseminates information on pollinator-friendly developments.